Homey Energy + PELS

 Per-device energy reporting

-Homey Energy is also used for per-device energy reporting.
-Some devices report their own power directly, while others rely on Homey's estimated usage and the values configured in the device's Energy settings.
-PELS builds on that same foundation, so incorrect Energy settings in Homey can also lead to incorrect reporting or assumptions in PELS.
+Homey Energy is also the source of per-device energy reporting.
+Some devices report their own power directly; others rely on Homey's estimated usage and the values configured in the device's Energy settings.
+PELS reads from the same place Homey does — fix a wrong Energy value in Homey once and both surfaces update.

 Requirements